jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/03/2018-03-21-on-maintainability-and-the-separation-of-business-rules.md

 A few years later, I came to understand that the validation of user inputs is part of the Business Logic Layer.

 So I used that knowledge in one project.
-I created a separate module for the BLL and then placed my validations in there.
+I created a separate module for the BLL and then placed my input validations in there.

 That was my first experience on separating the business rules from the other parts of a software system.